 - The main purpose of an isometric is to provide all information necessary for the fabrication and erection along with the bill of material required to do so.

 - Isometric is also used to work out the exact MTO requirement.

-- Generally isometrics are prepared / extracted by design group.
+- Generally, isometrics are prepared/extracted by the design group.

 - A draft person (designer/engineer) who knows to read the piping GA. and conversant with a drafting tool can draft isometric.

 - Piping Specification

 - Line List (Process)

 - Latest PEFS (Process) (Issued signed copy)

 - An isometric drawing covers a complete line as per the line list and PEFS.
 It shows all information necessary for fabrication and erection.

 - Isometrics are not drawn to scale but should be proportional to easy understanding.

 - Dimension is given relative to the centreline of piping.